Photo by Gregory Pappas on Unsplash

 “Any mental or pathological condition short of insanity—any question of diminished responsibility owing to any cause, which does not involve insanity—is relevant only to the question of mitigating circumstances and sentence.”

 Admittedly the decision in Cunningham, has been viewed by some as a blatant attempt by the High Court of Justiciary to narrow the range of possible defences available to the accused in Scots criminal law.

 Nevertheless, the ramifications of Cunningham seem to suggest that a condition such as parasomnia as experienced by Mr Kelly might not result in an acquittal verdict in Scotland, but rather a lesser sentence being imposed by the court.

-A link to Doctor McDiarmid’s paper discussing automatism and special defences generally in Scots criminal law can be found below:
+A link to Professor McDiarmid’s paper discussing automatism and special defences generally in Scots criminal law can be found below: